JungXue/Research_Masters_jxue/README.md

 ## Resources required:

-  We plan to use hospital emergency department visits over time data, from U.S (MMIC) or New Zealand (NMD).
+  We plan to use hospital emergency department visits over time data, from U.S ([MIMIC](https://mimic.physionet.org/)) or New Zealand ([NMD](https://www.health.govt.nz/nz-health-statistics/national-collections-and-surveys/collections/national-minimum-dataset-hospital-events)).
 We will require permission to obtain these data and the application process are expected to take over a month.
 If we could not obtain our preferred datasets, we will try to obtain some relatively large, publically available datasets that has a variable with hierarchical structure, such as NZ Census or Thousand Genomes project.
 Usage of real life data is preferred, we will use simulation but it may not be adequate.

 ------------------------------------------------------------------------------------------------------
 # To do lists